All Episodes

 Hello.

-Uh what I wanted to comment on earlier comment you had where the Democrats are concerned that Obama is running out of bullets to stimulate the economy.
+What I wanted to comment on an earlier comment you had where the Democrats were concerned that Obama is running out of bullets to stimulate the economy.

-In fact, he's got a huge arsenal of weapons that he could turn the economy around overnight.
+In fact, he's got a huge arsenal of weapons that could turn the economy around overnight.

 If Obama would simply remove the sand that his administration has thrown into the gears of the American economy, it would take off immediately.

-He could cancel all the EPA regulations, the consumer protection and ocean regulations.
+He could cancel all the EPA regulations, the Consumer Protection and OSHA regulations.

-He could release the pending oil and gas drilling and coal mining permits that he refuses to process an issue.
+He could release the pending oil and gas drilling and coal mining permits that he refuses to process and issue.

 Well, exactly.

-You know, this is I'm glad you mentioned it, because of course uh w there's all kinds of ammo.
+You know, I'm glad you're mentioning it because, of course, there's all kinds of ammo.

 There's all kinds of common sense ammo, and that is get Washington out of people's lives.